 It may seem excessive -- after all, why start worrying before you're pregnant?
 But a doctor can help even at an early stage.
-He or she can run tests to make sure that you and your partner don't have any hidden illnesses that could affect your pregnancy or your chances of becoming pregnant.
-Your doctor can also give you advice about exercise, eating, and lifestyle.
+He or she may run tests to make sure that you and your partner don't have any hidden illnesses that could affect your pregnancy or your chances of becoming pregnant.
+Your doctor can also give you advice about exercise, eating, lifestyle and folic acid supplement.
 Some studies show that preconception care can increase your chances of becoming pregnant and reduce the risks of miscarriage or birth defects.

 Other STDs (such as chlamydia, syphilis, and gonorrhea)